greenrobot/EventBus/README.md

 [Download from maven](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22de.greenrobot%22%20AND%20a%3A%22eventbus%22)
 Delivery threads and ThreadModes
 --------------------------------
-EventBus can deliver events in other threads independently from the posting thread.
-Threading is crucial to all Android apps, and EventBus will make threading easier.
-In Android development, UI changes must be done in the UI thread, while networking is forbidden here.
-If you want to do both networking and UI using standard Android API, you will need to take care of thread transistions, e.g. by using AsyncTask.
-If you use an event-based approach using EventBus, this gets simpler.
+EventBus can deliver threading for you: events can be posted in threads different from the posting thread.

+A common use case is dealing with UI changes.
+As you may know, UI changes must be done in the UI thread and networking (or other time consumming task) must be done in other treads.
+EventBus will help you to do networking and synchronize with the UI thread (without having to delve into thread transistions, using AsyncTask, etc).

-In EventBus, each event handling method is associated with a thread mode (have a look at the ThreadMode enum).
-The thread mode defines in which thread the event handling method is called:
+In EventBus, each event handling method `onEvent` is associated with a ThreadMode.
+The ThreadMode defines in which thread the event handling `onEvent` method is called:
 * **PostThread:** Subscriber will be called in the same thread, which is posting the event.
 This is the default.
 Event delivery implies the least overhead because it avoids thread switching completely.
 Thus this is the recommended mode for simple tasks that are known to complete is a very short time without requiring the main thread.
 Event handlers using this mode must return quickly to avoid blocking the posting thread, which may be the main thread.
 This corresponds to this code:
 ```java